kallaway/100-days-of-code/log.md

 ### Day 2: January 3, 2017

-**Today's Progress**: Read through the into of "Automate the Boring Stuff With Python".
-Installed Python and did a few simple statements in IDLE.
+**Today's Progress**: Read through the intro of "Automate the Boring Stuff With Python".
+Installed Python and did a few simple expressions in IDLE.